 When you first start a new exercise or eating plan it can be hard to determine what ‘type’ of weight you are gaining or losing.
-Many people get frustrated because their weight often fluctuates and they can’t figure out the cause of this.
-Whilst excess water weight (or water retention) is something that can affect everybody, there are a few things we can do about it.
-The first step comes from understanding.
+Many people get frustrated because of weight fluctuations and what causes this.
+You might be wondering what is water weight, and how can I stop water retention and bloating?
+While excess water weight is something that can affect everybody, there are options to manage it.
+The first step is understanding water weight.

-So what is water retention?
+So, what is water weight?

-Some common symptoms include:
+Some common symptoms of water weight include:

-- puffiness or swelling (particularly in the hands and feet, ankles and legs)
+- Puffiness or swelling (particularly in the hands and feet, ankles and legs)

-- unexplained changes in weight in a short period of time
+- Unexplained changes in weight in a short period of time

-- aching or stiffness in the affected area
+- Aching or stiffness in the affected area.

 What are the causes of water retention?

-1. Standing or sitting for long periods
+Standing or sitting for long periods

-2. Eating a diet that is too high in salt
+Eating a diet that is too high in salt

-I do want to point out that sodium is not the enemy!
-In fact, it is a very important mineral that our body needs every single day.
+I do want to point out that sodium isn’t the enemy!
+In fact, it is an important mineral that our body needs every single day.
 But like everything, it’s important that we eat it in the right amounts and don’t go overboard.